-I have addressed several topics over my recent articles.
-Issues which I have analyzed include:
+We have addressed several topics over my recent articles.
+Issues which were analyzed include:

 - Situations where Courts may order supervised child visitation